artvandelay/sacred-text-llm/deploy/README.md

 - **Scaling**: Handle hundreds of users

 ### Current Priorities
-1. **Phase 1**: Get local deployment working
+1. **Local Setup**: Get local deployment working with Ollama
-2. **Phase 2**: Test with OpenRouter for better quality
+2. **Cloud Upgrade**: Test with OpenRouter for better quality
 3. **User Feedback**: Gather feedback from beta users
 4. **Iterate**: Improve based on user needs

 The deployment system is designed to be simple, reliable, and flexible.
-Start with Phase 1 for cost-free testing, then upgrade to Phase 2 when you need better quality responses.
+Start with local deployment for cost-free testing, then upgrade to cloud processing when you need better quality responses.